How To Grade Your Website – Online Grading vs. Company Needs15 min read

 - The New York Times

-- Analyzes SEO issues, monitors SEO, side-by-side SEO comparisons of your competitors, and valuable reports with actionable results.
+- SEO Site Checkup analyzes SEO issues, monitors SEO, side-by-side SEO comparisons of your competitors, and provides valuable reports with actionable results

-Now that you know the two primary factors for grading your website, does your website work to achieve the goals of your company?
-If not, you more than likely need to make some adjustments.
+Now that you know the two primary factors for grading your website, does your website work to achieve your company’s goals?
+If not, you may need to make some adjustments.
 If you’re having trouble identifying what those adjustments should be, we’re happy to help!
 Reach out to us today for all of your web design concerns.